Alexis-Bize/InfiniteMITM/examples/fast-boot-time/README.md

 ## Notice

-Various elements, such as the store, available credits, and challenges, may be disabled.
-However, this won't impact your in-game progression or your ability to earn XP, CR, and SP.
+This won't impact your in-game progression or your ability to earn XP, CR, and SP.